hend07/CPS-SEC/docs/REPRODUCIBILITY.md

 python tests/test_paper_numbers.py
 ```

-This runs 17 test functions, each verifying a distinct paper claim.
+This runs All test functions, each verifying a distinct paper claim.
 The expected output is:

 ```
-RESULTS: 17 passed, 0 failed (total: 17)
 All numerical claims in the paper are reproducible from this code.
 ```

 If any test fails, the corresponding paper claim is not reproducible from the current data and code.
 This should never happen with the data as committed to this repository.